LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 Zhentarim mercenaries are renowned across Faerûn as the best money can buy, and the foreign mercenary company is [commonly employed](https://dnd.wizards.com/dungeons-and-dragons/story/faction/zhentarim) in Chult to provide city guards, personal bodyguards, and protection for mines and logging camps in the jungle.

 > ## Kuraz
-> Kuraz the orc is the _viper_ in charge of day-to-day Zhentarim operations in Chult.
+> Kuraz the orc is the _Viper_ in charge of day-to-day Zhentarim operations in Chult.
 There are plenty of opportunities in Chult for an ambitious young Zhent to make a name for themself, but the lazy Kuraz considers his current station to be a rather cushy gig: he's content to stay out of trouble with [Ekene-Afa](list_of_items_available_for_purchase_in_Port_Nyanzaru.md#ekene-afa) and sell the Black Network's services as a legitimate mercenary company.
 When not dealing with Zhentarim business in the merchants' ward, Karuz is usually either carousing in the vicinity of one of Port Nyanzaru's various [combat arenas](activities_in_Port_Nyanzaru.md#fighting), or parading around on his showy, but rather tame, personal tyrannosaur.
 >
 > ![Kuraz](images/kuraz.png)